 An important aspect of creating Chameleon Tours is selecting the Tour Type that compliments your users' behavior and your product goals.
 This sets whether your Tours will show automatically to your users, or they will self-serve these Tours manually from a Launcher, hyperlink, etc.

-π This is the updated Delivery Method that we had before for Tours: Automatic Delivery is now Announcement Tour and Manual Delivery refers to Walkthrough Tours.
+π This is the updated Delivery Method that we had before for Tours: Automatic Delivery is now an Announcement Tour and Manual Delivery refers to Walkthrough Tours.

 The Tour type dictates the philosophy and mindset of your Tours, and you should use both methods very distinctively.
 With Chameleon, you can create: